lukas681/lukasretschmeier.de-eureka/content/homepage/about.md

 ### Slides
 * **Seminar Slides (2022)**: <a href="/docs/papers/Seminar__Advanced_Complexity.pdf">Parameterized Complexity</a>

 ### Teaching

+* **Algorithms and Data Structures**, Winter 24, *University of Copenhagen*: Teaching Assistant / Coordination
 * **Discrete Structures**, Winter 21, *Technical University Munich*: Teaching Assistant
 * <a href="https://stack-assessment.org/CaseStudies/2019/optes/">**Optes**</a>, 2016 - 2018, *Cooperative State University Mannheim* (DHBW), Research Assistant

 ### Freetime Activities

-I am an passionate piano player and I really enjoy classical music.
+I am a passionate piano player and I enjoy classical music.
 Here is a more recent example of me playing the first movement of the Waldstein Sonate.

 {{< youtube id="Wqx7eFpJ1co" >}}

-If you have an idea for a cooperation of any kind or need someone for accompaniment, just drop me a message. :)
+If you have an idea for cooperation of any kind or need someone for accompaniment, just drop me a message. :)